 - As of March 2015 the estimated net cost of ObamaCare’s insurance related provisions is $1.207 trillion (the gross cost of ObamaCare is $1,707 offset by $500 billion in revenue for 2015–2025).
 That’s down from previous projections and is in part due to less people getting subsidies.
 Learn about other reasons here.

-- According to the CBO the estimated cost of repealing the ACA is $353 billion without microeconomic feedback and $137 billion with microeconomic feedback over the next 10 years.
-Repealing could cost as much as $6.2 Trillion over the next 75 years (estimate based on a 2013 GAO report).
-The bottom line, it costs more to repeal that law than it does to keep it!
+- According to one CBO report the estimated cost of repealing the ACA (and doing nothing else) is $353 billion without microeconomic feedback and $137 billion with microeconomic feedback over the next 10 years.

-- The key to understanding the real impact of the ACA is understanding that the bulk of the law actually curbs healthcare spending and takes in revenue, while only a smart part contributes to spending.
+- The key to understanding the real impact of the ACA is understanding that the bulk of the law actually curbs healthcare spending, cuts wasteful spending, and takes in revenue, while only a smart part contributes to spending.
 Over the next decade spending has a major impact, but the cost curbing measures becomes exponentially more important over the long term to prevent unsustainable growth in healthcare costs.

 - Under the ACA health care spending grew at the slowest rate on record (since 1960).
 Meanwhile, health care price inflation is at its lowest rate in 50 years.